If you are currently enrolled in one of our CNA courses, please log in to our nursing assistant training portal.

 Subsequent to this proposal, another local Health Care Systems company and the SON reached an agreement to develop a program to teach their current Patient Care Assistants aspects of patient care to improve the skill level in the acute care setting.
 The SON is currently working to develop the program to teach current Patient Care Assistants acute care and specialty unit skills – reflective of their area of assignment.
 This course of study is not a state program.
 The SON is working with a private company to develop a course of study based on role delineation studies of currently practicing Nurse Assistants in acute care that is psycho metrically sound and legally defensible.
 It is anticipated that a National Certification exam will be forthcoming.

-Additionally, students from the SUSON are required to complete a Nursing Assistance course prior to entering the Nursing program.
-The SON has a program within the School that meets the needs of students.
+Additionally, students accepted in to Spalding’s School of Nursing program are required to complete a nursing assistance course prior to entering the program.
+The SON has a program within the school that meets the needs of students.